 An alternative to the discount is to throw in a “bonus” for free—maybe a strategy session, an extra week/month of maintenance, a free domain, a new header or logo, or a business card design.
 You get the picture.

 Point systems are pretty popular.
 You keep track of how much the person spends with you, and then after they cross a particular threshold they get a freebie, credit, or percentage off.

 You can get pretty creative with your point system, and this might be a great way to transition into (or bolster an existing) retainer program.

 For example, if each web design package comes with the option to pay a monthly fee for ongoing maintenance, you can offer a “loyalty incentive’ for clients to join the maintenance program.
 Maybe they get a free “refresh” every 6 months, or you knock some money off the price for the sixth month.

 Another way to do a point system is to offer a “buy three, get one free” special.
-After a client books three projects with you, the fourth is on the house.
+After a client books three projects with you, the fourth is on the house (up to a certain dollar amount).
 You get the idea.

 3. Mix, match, and combine

-There’s no “wrong” way to set up your loyalty program, as long as it’s something your customers actually like.
+There’s no “wrong” way to set up your loyalty program, as long as it’s something your customers actually use.